Optimal solutions employing an algebraic Variational Multiscale approach Part I: Steady Linear Problems: Numerical tests

 \subsection{2D steady advection-diffusion: mixed formulation}

-We now demonstrate the extension of the proposed formulation to the multidimensional setting by considering the steady advection-diffusion problem in 2D.
-The variational form of \eqref{eq:adv_diff_mix_3} and \eqref{eq:adv_diff_mix_4} in 2D ($d = 2$) employing the VMS approach with the simplification with isotropic constant diffusion reads
+In this section, we demonstrate the extension of the proposed formulation to the multidimensional setting by considering the steady advection-diffusion problem in 2D.
+We consider the variational form shown in \eqref{eq:weak_form_mix1} and \eqref{eq:weak_form_mix2} and we perform the initial set of tests using the following advection speed and the diffusion tensor